Husky at Rough Trade East

 The guys mix musical virtuosity with typical down-to-earth, self-assured Aussie character.
 For a band this good, the gig was seriously under-attended.
 Not that I minded, and neither, it seemed, did the members of the band, who were only too happy to kick back with the audience after the show and chat about everything from Paul Simon and obscure guitar chords to, inevitably, the weather.

-The perfect summer evening, then, with just enough time for a salt-beef bagel (a Brick Lane specialty) before home.
+The perfect summer evening, then, with just enough time for a salt-beef bagel (a Brick Lane speciality) before home.

 Photos: Catherine Bridgman